 Users completed different tasks on websites which varied in visual appeal (high and low) and usability (high and low).
 Results showed that first impressions are most influenced by the visual appeal of the site.

 Users gave high “usability and interest ratings” to sites with high appeal and low “usability and interest ratings” to sites with

 Key takeaway: Invest in design.
 It’s what matters the most for pulling users in.
 Funny enough, great visual design will lead to higher usability ratings and actual usability will matter much less.

 First impressions can last for years

-Even after controlling for other factors, in a given season every increment in the draft number (e.g., getting drafted ninth instead of eighth) decreased playing time as much as 23 minutes.
+Even after controlling for other factors, every increment in draft number (i.e. getting drafted ninth instead of eighth) decreased playing time as much as 23 minutes.
 Incredibly, draft order continued to predict playing time all the way through a player’s fifth year in the NBA, the final year measured in the study.
-Players drafted in the first round had also longer careers – they played for 3.5 more years than the rest.
+Players drafted in the first round had also longer careers; they played for 3.5 more years than the rest.

 Another study looking into the persistence of first impressions discovered that new experiences that contradict a first impression become “bound” to the context in which they were made, whereas first impressions still dominate in other contexts.
 Our brain stores expectancy-violating experiences as exceptions-to-the-rule, such that the rule is treated as valid except for the specific context in which it has been violated.

 Key takeaway: If their first impression is negative, it might cause the user to have prejudice against you for years.

 Make sure the above the fold area rocks

 Over the years, the “above the fold” issue has been hotly debated.
 Today’s research indicates that people have no problem scrolling and, in fact, prefer it to